 584 (formerly 558) LEADERSHIP AND COLLABORATION

 Teachers explore inclusive teaming and classroom consultation as methods to promote inclusive education.
 Leadership traits required to facilitate the development of an inclusive school is also explored.
+Three hours a week

 585 IMPROVING LANGUAGE AND LITERARY ACHIEVEMENT